raanan-g/OSM/README.md

 ## Dependencies:

-The file 'osm_batch.bat' requires [osmconvert](https://wiki.openstreetmap.org/wiki/Osmconvert#Download) to converts .PBF files to .OSM and [osmfilter](https://wiki.openstreetmap.org/wiki/Osmfilter#Download) to filter out specific tags or areas from larger files.
+The file 'osm_batch.bat' requires [osmconvert](https://wiki.openstreetmap.org/wiki/Osmconvert#Download) to convert .PBF files to .OSM and [osmfilter](https://wiki.openstreetmap.org/wiki/Osmfilter#Download) to filter out specific tags or areas from larger files.

 Python libraries for working with OSM and spatial data: